snehadalvi/BookMyTickets/README.txt

 1. Import the project in Eclipse and configure build path if necessary.

 2. Create database called "bms" in Postgresql and Run "Database Schema.sql" located in the project folder.
-We used following credentials for database connection.
-Username: postgres
-Password: sneha@212

 If you want to use your database credentials, please change the credentials in "com.bms.dao.DBConnection.java" line number 25.

 3. Run the project on Apache Tomcat 7 server